fredgj/keyboard-brightness/README.md

 initialization (systemd in most cases).
 This can be done by adding the following line to your */etc/rc.local* file: **chmod 666 /sys/class/leds/samsung\:\:kbd_backlight/brightness**

-If your system doesn't have a */etc/rc.local* file either figure our how *rc.local* have been replaced or create a new *rc.local* file and a *rc-local.service* and add the service to systemd.
+If your system doesn't have a */etc/rc.local* file either figure our how *rc.local* has been replaced or create a new *rc.local* file and a *rc-local.service* and add the service to systemd.
 To do this you need to create a new *rc-local.service* in */etc/systemd/system* and add the following lines: